agrc/gis.utah.gov/_posts/2017-09-05-municipal-boundaries-update-for-third-quarter-2017-calendar-year.md

 categories:
 - Featured
 tags:
-- Municipal Boundaries
-- City Boundaries
+- municipal boundaries
-- Annexations
+- annexations
-- Boundaries
+- boundaries
 ---

-Heading into fall now, everyone seems to be getting things in order for the end of the year.
-We have been working with some cities and counties to get some older areas updated and boundaries current.
-The 2020 Census will be coming up soon so it’s a good time to review your data and get any missing areas included.
-We will be submitting data to Census BAS program again at the end of the year, they do like to see documentation of some kind for all areas included.
-Current data can be downloaded from the data page State, County, and Municipal Boundaries ( https://gis.utah.gov/data/boundaries/citycountystate/ ).
+We are heading into fall now and everyone seems to be getting things in order for the end of the year.
+AGRC has been working with cities and counties to get some older areas updated and boundaries current.
+The 2020 Census is fast approaching so it’s a good time to review your data and get any missing areas included.
+AGRC will be submitting data to Census BAS program again at the end of the year.
+They do like to see documentation of some kind for all areas included.

-Or you can contact us for more information mheagin@utah.gov, agrc@utah.gov
+Current data can be downloaded from the [State, County, and Municipal Boundaries]({{ "/data/boundaries/citycountystate/" | prepend: site.baseurl }}) data page or you can contact us for more information. [mheagin@utah.gov](mailto:mheagin@utah.gov) or [agrc@utah.gov](mailto:agrc@utah.gov)

-Following are the changes and annexations since June 29, 2017,  listed by County and City:
+The following are the changes and annexations since June 29, 2017 listed by County and City:

 | County | City | Number of Changes |
 | --- | --- | --- |